-Place a big call-to-action button or opt-in form front and center on your home page like we did to tempt and entice your visitors to sign up for your newsletter.
-If your blog page is your site’s front page, then adding one of the pop-up options above is a good home page opt-in alternative.
+Place a big call-to-action button or opt-in form front and center on your home page to tempt and entice your visitors to sign up for your newsletter.
+If your blog page is your site’s front page, adding one of the pop-up options above is a good home page opt-in alternative.

 Last, but certainly not least, is the importance of creating killer content.
 You might have oodles and oodles of subscribers, but if your content is growing stale and you don’t produce anything to keep your subscribers interested, they will quickly start heading for the hills.

 Don’t let this happen!
 Amazing content is what will attract people to your site.
 It is what will motivate them to stick around because it will be the foundation of your regular newsletters, so make it good!